DionneMaguire/stock/README.md

 Stock is a simple program that allows the user to input the sales quantity for 3 products (coke, fanta and water) and the program writes this sales information to a sales file (comma delimited file).
 A current stock file (also comma delimited) holds the current stock levels of the 3 products and also the reorder level.
 The program updates the stock levels and writes the updated stock back to the stock file.
 The program then checks if the products need to be reordered, whether the stock level is below the reorder level and if so the product and the current stock level is printed to the console and also written to a reorder file(csv).

+The live link to Stock program is https://stock-dm.herokuapp.com/

 ## UX

 ### For user: